RusselWebber/arrowsqlbcpy/README.md

 A tiny library that uses .Net SqlBulkCopy to enable fast data loading to Microsoft SQL Server.
 Apache Arrow is used to serialise data between Python and the native DLL. .Net Native Library AOT compilation is used to generate the native DLL.

-This library is _much_ faster than any other Python solution, including bcpy, pyodbc and pymssql.
+This library is _much_ faster than any other Python solution, including bcpandas, pyodbc and pymssql.
+See the benchmark results below.

 ## Installation